 The Launchpad for Literacy Framework supports teaching of the foundations of all literacy, including reading readiness and sequentially develops pupils/students pre-phonic skills.
-The Read Write Inc scheme is used to teach phonics, as well as sight words.
+The Nursery RWI programme supports the structure of the Launchpad for Literacy framework, as building the pre-requisite skills so that when they are ready, they can progress onto learning the pure sounds withinthe full Read Write Inc scheme.